sa2ajj/pbuilder-unofficial-docs/usage.rst

 chroot, invoke ``apt-get update`` and ``apt-get dist-upgrade`` inside the chroot, and then recreate the base.tgz (the base tar-ball).

 It is possible to switch the distribution which the base.tgz is targeted at at this point.
-Specify `` `` to change the distribution to sid.  [#]_
+Specify :option:`--distribution sid --override-config` to change the distribution to sid.  [#]_

-For fuller documentation of command-line options, see the pbuilder.8 manual page
+For fuller documentation of command-line options, see the :manpage:`pbuilder(8)` manual page

 Building a package using the base.tgz